University of Charleston

 Students in a Health Science Program

-Please consult your individual programs to see if they have specific additional immunization requirements that may differ from those of the University.
+Please consult individual programs to see if they have specific additional immunization requirements that may differ from the University’s.

 A student may complete a Medical Immunization Exemption Certificate form for review for any required vaccination.
-The Medical Immunization Exemption Certificate form must be completed at least two weeks prior to the student arriving on campus for the students first semester of attendance at the University.
+The Medical Immunization Exemption Certificate form must be completed at least two weeks before the student arrives on campus for the student’s first semester of attendance at the University.
 In the case of an outbreak of a vaccine-preventable disease on campus for which the student has not been immunized, the University reserves the right to ask the student to leave campus until the outbreak is over.

 Download the Medical Immunization Exemption Certificate form here.